-The name of a private company limited by shares and guarantee must end with 'limited' or 'Ltd'.
+If your business is a private company limited by shares and guarantee its name must also:

 The Competition and Markets Authority (formerly the Office of Fair Trading) warns firms against misleading clients about the services on offer, the costs, the geographic scope of the business or the relationship with other businesses.